 If it’s true, as I am coming to believe, that God whispers direction to us one step at a time, then hearing and expressing go hand in hand, each requiring the other in order to light our way.
 After speaking with a friend recently, I was struck by how much time we waste worrying over the future—carefully and exhaustively weighing every option, considering every possibility, and planning every potential outcome, continually fretting over what might be.
 We can remain frozen this way for years as life, to use my friend’s words, “happens to us.”
 But if, instead, God wants to lead us one step at a time, then taking those steps require honesty about who we are, what we think, how we feel, and what’s going on in our lives.
 Otherwise, we remain stagnant; terrified to move for fear of how others might react; unable to follow because we’re not willing to reveal our truest selves, our deepest thoughts, our strongest desires.
 As I look back through the years, I can see how every moment of significant growth in my life has taken place during a time when I told those around me the truth about what was going on inside, or when someone in my life spoke a difficult truth to me and I was forced to struggle through it.
 In this way, our truthfulness affects not only our own lives, but also those around us, enabling all to see a bit more clearly.
 Though not always comfortable, I am coming to believe that the reactions, conversations, and consequences that result from honesty are the very things that make the next step clear.

-After sharing the truth with my husband, our relationship DID change.
+After sharing the truth with Jon, our relationship DID change.
 And it’s been hard and scary and frustrating and uncomfortable ever since.
 It’s also been incredible and amazing and inspiring and wonderful.
 We’re forging a new path.
-Together.

 “An ethical and evolved life entails telling the truth about oneself and living out that truth.” —Cheryl Strayed